csaf-poc/csaf_distribution/docs/csaf_checker.md

-      --version                         Display version of the binary -v, --verbose                         Verbose output -r, --rate=                           The average upper limit of https operations per second (defaults to unlimited) -t, --timerange=RANGE                 RANGE of time from which advisories to download -i, --ignorepattern=PATTERN           Do not download files if their URLs match any of the given PATTERNs -H, --header=                         One or more extra HTTP header fields --validator=URL                   URL to validate documents remotely
+      --version                         Display version of the binary -v, --verbose                         Verbose output -r, --rate=                           The average upper limit of https operations per second (defaults to unlimited) -t, --time_range=RANGE                RANGE of time from which advisories to download -i, --ignore_pattern=PATTERN          Do not download files if their URLs match any of the given PATTERNs -H, --header=                         One or more extra HTTP header fields --validator=URL                   URL to validate documents remotely
       --validator_cache=FILE            FILE to cache remote validations